25 Incredible Things to Do in Niagara Falls with Kids

 Located on Clifton Hill, this museum features life-sized wax sculptures of famous movie characters.

-It’s the perfect opportunity to see some of your favorite characters up close!
+It’s the perfect opportunity to see some of your favorite characters up close.
+Good for photos but not a must-do.

 12. Niagara Speedway